Kortrijk-Wevelgem International Airport: Uses

 It is used mainly as a business airport.
 One of the main users of this airport is Abelag Aviation, though it is also used by flying clubs and schools.
 According to its official website, around 100,000 passengers use the airport every year.

 Airlines and destinations

-There are no scheduled services offered from Flanders International Airport.
+There are no scheduled services offered from Kortrijk-Wevelgem Airport.

 Ground transportation

 By car

 The airport is situated on national road 8 (Brussels - Koksijde), nearby ringway 8 (Kortrijk), E17/A14 and the E403/A17 (Zeebrugge - Bruges - Tournai).

 By bus

 Bus 40 operated by De Lijn connects the airport with Kortrijk and its railway station (local, national, international trains) and Menen and its railway station (national trains).